Sacha Stone

-Simon Jean Paul Sasha Adams (born 1966), known as Sacha Stone, is a British New Age influencer and conspiracy theorist.
-He is marketing 5GBioShield, a fake anti-radiation protection device.
+Simon Jean Paul Sasha Adams (born 1966), known as Sacha Stone, is a Rhodesian/Zimbabwean-British New Age influencer and conspiracy theorist.
+He is marketing 5GBioShield, an fake anti-radiation protection device.
 He is also known for founding The International Tribunal for Natural Justice, The New Earth Project and the New Earth Festival which he hosts at his private resort, Akasha New Earth Haven, in Ubud, Bali.

 Early life

 Stone was born in Rhodesia.
 In the late 1990s, he was the lead vocalist in the eponymously titled band Stone, which released one album, Cover The Sun, but did not achieve commercial success.

 Activism

 NewEarthProject

 Stone launched the NewEarth Project, promoting "conscious living", in 2013.
 This led to the NewEarth Festival, launched in 2017, attended by 2,000.

 International Tribunal for Natural Justice

-In 2018, Stone founded ITNJ (The International Tribunal For Natural Justice), an organisation which stages court-like hearings dedicated to applying the principle of "natural law" to matters of current affairs.
+In 2015, Stone founded ITNJ (The International Tribunal For Natural Justice), an organisation which stages court-like hearings dedicated to applying the principle of "natural law" to matters of current affairs.
 ITNJ has featured discredited individuals who have subsequently used it as a forum for making claims that have been deemed to be false or misleading statements.

 ITNJ hearings are chaired by Sir[sic] John Walsh of Brannagh, a lawyer disbarred from his practice in Victoria, Australia, who is a former chancellor of Greenwich University, an unaccredited university formerly of Norfolk Island, Victoria.

 Robert O. Young, an American naturopath, who was jailed for illegally practising medicine, claimed in a November 2019 ITNJ video that "Mandating vaccines is part of depopulation plan".
 In a widely circulated clip, Young makes unsubstantiated claims that Bill Gates wants to kill three billion people, that international health agencies are "using chemical warfare against all of us", that viruses are not real, that vaccines are poison, and that alkaline can be used to cure any ailment.
 The video went viral on social media.
 Its claims were dismissed as false by numerous factcheck organisations.

 The ITNJ organised a hearing on child trafficking, with "chief counsel" Robert David Steele, a former CIA-agent.
 His opening speech supported the Pizzagate conspiracy theory and suggested that Hillary Clinton's 2016 US presidential campaign team were Satanic paedophiles.

 Since 2020, ITNJ has spread conspiracy theories about the COVID-19 pandemic, including claims that 5G technology helps the coronavirus spread.
 On 10 May 2020, ITNJ hosted a hearing which included testimony from discredited former doctor Andrew Wakefield and Sherri Tenpenny, an American anti-vaccination activist.